Home

 The federal government, through the Department of Justice, can sue in court for enforcement of ADA laws.
 It can seek changes and civil penalties.
 More commonly, businesses are the target of class action suits.
 Dominos, Netflix, and Target all faced lawsuits by advocacy groups over the accessibility of their websites, forcing changes to company practices.

 Class action suits for ADA violations are on the rise.
-2,285 were filed last year representing an increase of 181% over the previous year.
-Most cases settle out of court with companies agreeing to make changes to its website.
+However, most cases settle out of court with companies agreeing to make changes to its website.

 How to Comply with US Web Accessibility Standards